Posts Tagged ‘Triumphal Arch’

 Historian visits the Triumphal Arch

 An american authoress, Prof. Stephanie Barczewski, a specialist in modern British history at Clemson University in South Carolina, USA, visited Parlington last weekend to learn about the Triumphal Arch for a new book she is undertaking.
-We met and discussed what I know of the history of the monument and the reasons for it being built.
-Details of the structure are on the main site here.
+We met and discussed what I know of the history of the monument and the reasons for it being built.… Read the full article

 Snowy Easter